akatrukhin/ChatApp/README.md

 ## Running the project

-- `npm install` to get all of the dependencies
+- `yarn` to get all of the dependencies
-- `npm start` to run the API and webpack servers
+- `yarn start` to run the API and webpack servers

 A webpage should open up for you automatically.